HL7/fhir-medmorph/input/pagecontent/provisioning.md

 #### HDEA Specific Requirements

 * The HDEA actor SHALL support the Knowledge Artifact retrieval and search mechanisms as identified in the [HDEA Capability Statement Example](CapabilityStatement-medmorph-healthdata-exchange-app-client.html).

-* The HDEA SHALL be capable of processing the PlanDefinition instances specified in the Knowledge Artifact and creating Subscriptions in the Data Source based on the named-events specified in the PlanDefinition.action.trigger elements.

 * The HDEA SHALL be capable of processing FHIR Path Expressions to evaluate Conditions which are specified as part of the PlanDefinition.action.condition elements